Cascadia: An Efficient Cascade Serving System for Large Language Models: Scheduling Algorithm in

+\jyh{As shown in Algorithm 1, the deployment plan (obtained from the deployment solver) determines the system response latency.
+Given the \textbf{system response latency} and \textbf{quality requirement}, the routing solver aims to optimize the \textbf{routing strategy} (i.e., co-optimize system latency and quality).}

 \textbf{Thresholds tuning and request routing.} We adopt the threshold-based cascade routing workflow consistent with prior works~\citep{aggarwal2024automix,chenfrugalgpt} (\autoref{fig:overflow}).
 Initially, every incoming request is sent to the first (smallest) model type $c_1$ in the cascade.
 A judger then evaluates the quality of the output responses from model types $c_1$ to $c_{C-1}$, and a set of thresholds $\mathcal{H}=\{h_1,h_2,\dots,h_{C-1}\}$ is defined to decide whether the requests at each model type should be accepted or forwarded to the next model type.
 In this framework, the routing strategy $\theta$ is directly determined by the thresholds $\mathcal{H}$, i.e., $\theta=\theta(\mathcal{H})$.
-Each routing strategy $\theta$ is associated with a system response latency $L(\theta)$ (determined by the inner layer optimization) and a quality metric $Q(\theta)$ (determined by the judger).
+Each routing strategy $\theta$ is associated with a system response latency $L(\theta)$ (determined by the deployment solver optimization) and quality $Q(\theta)$ (determined by the judger\jyh{~\footnote{\jyh{Analogous to~\citep{chenfrugalgpt}, we estimate $Q(\theta)$ by profiling a subsample of the input workload across all cascade models to obtain per-model quality score distributions.
+During scheduling, given any threshold vector $\mathcal{H}$ and the quality score distributions, we can determine which model's response would be accepted for each request under routing policy $\theta(\mathcal{H})$, then aggregate these final model scores to compute the overall system quality $Q(\theta)$.}}}). \jyh{Our routing solver uses a Chebyshev-guided method to optimize the routing strategy.
+We initialize the routing strategy $\theta_0$ as proportional routing, where the $i$-th model receives $1/i$ of requests.}